BastiPaeltz/ansible-openvpn/README.md

 Things I stripped from ansible-openvpn-hardened, because they are not directly related to OpenVPN or might not be desired by users who run this on existing systems.
 So this project wil **NOT**:
 - upgrade all packages and install software to periodically update them
-- remove any of the installed package
+- remove any of the installed packages
 - install dnsmasq
 - modify the iptables firewall rules
 - reboot after `install.yml` playbook is finished